vitest-dev/vitest/docs/config/index.md

 ```

 ::: warning
-`mergeConfig` helper is availabe in Vitest since v0.30.0.
+`mergeConfig` helper is available in Vitest since v0.30.0.
 You can import it from `vite` directly, if you use lower version.
 :::

-If your vite config is defined as a function, you can define the config like this:
+If your Vite config is defined as a function, you can define the config like this:
 ```ts
 import { defineConfig, mergeConfig } from 'vitest/config'
 import viteConfig from './vite.config'